 The Council is an elected body of twelve members who are elected for a three year term to carry out duties under the provisions of the Local Government Act and Regulations.
-A Shire Presidentand a Deputy Shire President are elected by the members of the Council.
-The Shire President, as well as being Chairman of Meetings, represents Council when it is not in session.
+A President and a Deputy President are elected by the members of the Council.
+The President, as well as being Chairman of Meetings, represents Council when it is not in session.
 Simply stated, Council is the decision and policy making body whilst Council staff are the means by which these decisions and policies are carried into effect.

-Councils are responsible for the delivery of a broad and unique range of services to their communities, with different communities within the Shire having their own different priorities.
+Councils are responsible for the delivery of a broad and unique range of services to their communities, with different communities within the Region having their own different priorities.

-The Central Desert Shire Council is responsible for:
+The Central Desert Regional Council is responsible for: